jehoonchae/eiv-tutorial/README.md

 # Causal Inference with Error-Prone Variables

-This is a self-contained tutorial on how to adjust for **measurement error** in causal inference settings, especially when treatment or observed confounder variables are error-prone.
+This is a self-contained tutorial on how to adjust for **measurement error** in causal inference research, specifically when your treatment variable or observed confounder variables are error-prone.

 We demonstrate:

 - What happens to causal effect estimation when measurement error is ignored
-- Why this leads to biased estimates (often attenuation)
+- Why this leads to biased estimates (often attenuation bias)
 - Two methods for correction:
   - **Regression Calibration** (a classical approach)
   - **Control Variates** (a modern and flexible strategy)

-The tutorial includes step-by-step R simulations, visualizations, and code explanations to illustrate each concept.
+The tutorial includes step-by-step R simulations, visualizations, code explanations, and practice problems to illustrate each concept.

 ---